Zack Snyder's Justice League: Audience viewership

 Following its opening weekend, view-tracking app Samba TV reported that 1.8 million American households had watched at least the first five minutes of the film between March 19–21 (only counting smart TVs, not devices).
 The total was behind the three-day total of DCEU film Wonder Woman 1984 (2.2 million).
 Samba TV also reported that just one-third of households watched the film in its entirety in a single sitting.
 Over its first full week of release, the film was watched by 2.2 million US households, with 792,000 (36%) finishing it in one sitting.
 Over the same timeframe, the HBO Max app was downloaded 64% more and opened 8.9% more than in an average week.
 Later, Samba TV reported that it was watched in 3.2 million households over the first 17 days and 3.7 million US households after 39 days.

 In Canada, the film became the most-streamed content of all time on Crave, with 1.1 million viewers in one week.
 It also allegedly led to the service growing in subscribers by 12%.
-In Australia, Zack Snyder's Justice League became the biggest premiere in Binge.
 In the United Kingdom, where it is streaming via Sky Cinema, the film was viewed by 954,000 households, with 458,000 (48%) watching it in its entirety.
 In India, where it was released on BookMyShow Stream, about 100,000 homes watched the film in its first weekend.
 The film went on to become the most rented film of 2021 on that service.
 In Spain, the film became the 3rd most viewed release of 2021 on HBO Max España.
-It also became the fourth-most viewed release of 2021 and the most-viewed film on HBO Max Nordic.
 In Germany, it ranked first during its first full week of release on Netflix and spent seven weeks in its weekly rankings for top 10 most-viewed films.

-At the 2021 WarnerMedia Upfront, Warner Media declared the film was "a hit" Max original.
-Priya Dogra, president of WarnerMedia Entertainment Networks for Europe, the Middle East, Africa and Asia-Pacific stated the film to be a "global phenomenon" during a presentation for HBO Max Europe.
 According to Whip Media, who track viewership data for the 19 million worldwide users of their TV Time app, the film was the eighth most-streamed-film of 2021.
 In January 2022, tech firm Akami reported that the film was the second most pirated film of 2021.
 Variety stated that the film was the fourth most-streamed film of 2021.